What is Criminal Law? Types, Examples, Procedure, and Importance in India

 Examples of criminal law cases

-Criminal law in India encompasses a variety of offences, each with distinct legal implications and punishments.
+Criminal law in India covers a broad spectrum of offences, each carrying specific legal implications and punishments.

-• Corruption and bribery: Abuse of public office for personal gain.
+• Corruption and bribery: Misusing public office or power for personal gain.

 Criminal procedure in India